 Radioisotope thermoelectric generators have enabled NASA to explore the solar system for many years.
 The Apollo missions to the moon, the Viking missions to Mars, and the Pioneer, Voyager, Ulysses, Galileo, Cassini and New Horizons missions to the outer solar system all used radioisotope thermoelectric generators.
 The multimission radioisotope thermoelectric generator is a new generation designed to operate on planetary bodies with an atmosphere, such as Mars, as well as in the vacuum of space.
-In addition, it is a more flexible modular design capable of meeting the needs of a wider variety of missions as it generates electrical power in smaller increments, slightly over 110 watts.
+In addition, it is a more flexible modular design capable of meeting the needs of a wider variety of missions as it generates electrical power in smaller increments, slightly more than 110 watts.
 The design goals for the multi-mission radioisotope thermoelectric generator include ensuring a high degree of safety, optimizing power levels over a minimum lifetime of 14 years, and minimizing weight.
 It is about 25 inches (64 centimeters) in diameter by 26 inches (66 centimeters) long and weighs about 99 pounds (45 kilograms).

 Like previous generations of this type of generator, the multi-mission radioisotope thermoelectric generator is built with several layers of protective material designed to contain its plutonium dioxide fuel in a wide range of potential accidents, verified through impact testing.
-In the unlikely event of a launch accident, it is unlikely that any plutonium would be released or that anyone would be exposed to nuclear material.
+In the unlikely event of a launch accident, it is unlikely that any plutonium would have been released or that anyone would have been exposed to nuclear material.
 The type of plutonium used in a radioisotope power system is different from the material used in weapons and cannot explode like a bomb.
 It is manufactured in a ceramic form that does not become a significant health hazard unless it becomes broken into very fine pieces or vaporized and then inhaled or swallowed.
-Those people who might be exposed in a Mars Science Laboratory launch accident would receive an average dose of 5 to 10 millirem, equal to about a week of background radiation.
-The average American receives 360 millirem of radiation each year from natural sources, such as radon and cosmic ravs.
+If there had been an accident at the launch of Mars Science Laboratory, people who might have been exposed would have received an average dose of 5 to 10 millirem, equal to about a week of background radiation.
+The average American receives 360 millirem of radiation each year from natural sources, such as radon and cosmic rays.